 This study was financially supported by the 'Umweltstiftung Greenpeace' (Environment Foundation Greenpeace), Germany, which promotes the protection of the environment and nature, as well as peace research.
-It supports Greenpeace campaigns and other conservation projects all over the world.
+It 4 School of GeoSciences, University of Edinburgh, Edinburgh, EH9 3FE, UK supports Greenpeace campaigns and other conservation projects all over the world.